fourkitchens/emulsify/README.md

 ### In a Composer-based Drupal install (recommended)

   1. `composer require fourkitchens/emulsify`
-  2. Enable Emulsify and its dependencies `drush en emulsify components unified_twig_ext -y`
+  2. Enable Emulsify and its dependencies
-  3. **Optional**: Create cloned theme `drush emulsify "THEME NAME"` (You may need to run `drush cc drush` to clear the drush cache.
-Also, you can run `drush help emulsify` for other available options)
+      `drush then emulsify -y`
+      `drush en components unified_twig_ext -y`
+  3. **Optional**: Create a cloned theme by manually duplicating it and making the neccessary renaming of files, folders and data in the info file.
+  (There is a `drush emulsify "THEME NAME"` command to automatically do this, but it works with Drush 8.x only.)
   4. If you created a cloned theme, `cd web/themes/custom/THEME_NAME/`.
   If not, `cd web/themes/contrib/emulsify/`
   5. `npm install` or `yarn install`
-  6. If you created a cloned theme, disable the original Emulsify theme `drush pmu emulsify -y` and enable your new theme in Drupal and set to default.
+  6. If you created a cloned theme, disable the original Emulsify theme (`drush pmu emulsify -y`) and enable your new theme in Drupal and set to default.
+(You need to compile the files to get the theme working.
+See the "Starting Pattern Lab…" section below.)

 If you're not using a Composer-based Drupal install (e.g. tarball download from drupal.org) installation [instructions can be found on the Wiki](https://github.com/fourkitchens/emulsify/wiki/Installation).